tonyfischetti/bow-wow/README.md

 with the highest (positive) residuals in a Chi-Square test of independence of proportions between that borough and all others.

-Anyway, I noticed that the ZipCodes in the Open data wesen't reliable, so I added another (unauthorized) data source from nycbynatives.com that maps zipcodes to boroughs.
+Anyway, I noticed that the ZipCodes in the Open data weren't reliable, so I added another (unauthorized) data source from nycbynatives.com that maps zipcodes to boroughs.